“How wonderful that no one need wait a single moment to improve the world.” Anne Frank

 16. Learn rehabbing skills while volunteering with Habitat for Humanity.
 Rules may vary, in our area older kids can volunteer along with a parent.

-17. See if your local food shelter is open letting families work together to set tables, serve beverages, and clean up.
+17. See if your local food shelter will let families work together to set tables, serve beverages, and clean up.
 If not, you can raise funds to donate food.
 We know a family that twice-monthly cooks an entrée for 15 people, along with several other families cooking the same entrée, so it can be served that evening at a free dinner offering.

-18. Walk dogs, collect mail, shovel snow, rake leaves, together for someone in your neighborhood who needs the help.
+18. Walk dogs, collect mail, shovel snow, or rake leaves for someone in your neighborhood who needs the help.

 19. Serve as unofficial welcoming friends for immigrants who could use help navigating unfamiliar streets and who need assistance learning the customs and colloquialisms that aren’t in any handbook.